Extract Data from PDFs to Airtable using OpenAI

 After completing the previous steps, Data Fetcher will take you to Response Field Mapping.
 This is where you'll configure how the extracted PDF results are imported into your Airtable fields.

-Notice the "Json" prefix in the field names.
-Data Fetcher automatically adds this prefix because we configured our PDF invoice parser to return JSON-formatted data from the OpenAI assistant.
+You can ignore the "Json" prefix in the field names.
+Data Fetcher automatically adds this prefix because we configured our PDF document extractor to return JSON-formatted data from the OpenAI assistant.

-The OpenAI API response returns four fields from the request, but we only need the three invoice data fields we specified in our output format.
+The OpenAI API response returns four fields from the request, but we only need the three document data fields we specified in our output format.
 Follow these steps to map them:

-1. Click the checkbox next to "Message" to deselect it (we don't need the raw message text).
+1. Click the selected "Message" field to deselect it (we don't need the raw message text).

-2. Map the remaining parsed PDF fields to your Airtable columns:
+2. Map the remaining extracted PDF fields to your Airtable columns:

-3. Click Save and Run in the bottom right corner to run the PDF invoice parser.
+3. Click Save and Run in the bottom right corner to run the PDF extraction.

-Return to the default view of your Invoices table, and you should see the extracted invoice data populated automatically from your PDF files through the OpenAI PDF extraction process.
+Return to the default "Grid view" in your Documents table, and you will see the extracted data populated automatically from your PDF files through the OpenAI PDF parsing process.

 Automate PDF Extraction